Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

    - Azure Developer CLI: Please install this via [the instructions here](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows)
   - Visual Studio or Visual Studio Code (for debugging the sample code).
   - NPM (for debugging sample).

-  - .NET SDK installed version 7.0.202.
+- .NET SDK 6+ installed (for building the sample).
 - Access :
   - Access to an Azure Subscription where you can create resources and add role assignments.
-  - Elevated access in Azure Active Directory(AD) to create Application Registrations and assign Azure Active Directory roles.
+  - Elevated access in Azure Active Directory(AD) to create Application Registrations and assign Azure Active Directory roles

 ## 2. Create Azure AD Application for Scope Selection